 Church Records

+Church records are a fantastic resource for family historians.
+They contain vital information about your ancestors, such as their births, marriages, and deaths.
 Many churches have historical archives that may contain other relevant documents.
 Church records can include records of congregation meetings, financial records, and other church activities.
 These records can provide vital details about a person’s life and history.
+You may also find cemetery records in some churches, which can provide insight into the lives of your ancestors.

 Census

 A census is an invaluable tool for family history research.
 It provides detailed information about individuals and their families that can be used to trace family connections and uncover migration patterns and ancestry.
+In addition to the US census, many countries have their own national censuses, which can be accessed through local archives or libraries.

 Newspapers

 Newspapers are an often-overlooked source of family history information.
 They can contain obituaries, marriage announcements, and other records that will help you trace your family’s past.
+Besides local newspapers, some libraries also have extensive collections of international newspapers, which can be helpful in tracing distant relatives.
+I

-If you’re searching for genealogical information in newspapers from all over the world, online archives such as GenealogyBank may be helpful.
+f you’re searching for genealogical information in newspapers from all over the world, online archives such as GenealogyBank may be helpful.
 These databases allow you to search for keywords and phrases across thousands of historical publications.
+Additionally, online newspaper databases such as Newspapers.com allow you to search for keywords and phrases across thousands of historical publications.

 Military Records

+Military records may not come to mind when you’re deciding where to research, but actually, they can give you a lot of information.
 Military records can include discharge papers, service memorabilia, and medals.
-They can also provide detailed information such as birth and death dates, service dates, ranks, etc.
+They can also provide detailed information such as birth and death dates, service dates, ranks, etc. Military records can be found in archives or online databases.

-Talking To Family Members
+Talking to Family Members

-When interviewing family members, be sure to have a prepared list of questions and a notebook to record the answers.
+Prepare a list of questions and have a notebook ready to record the answers.
+Some questions you might ask include:

 - What do you know about your family’s immigration to the United States?